 Access to the dosing area should be restricted to authorised employees, wearing respiratory protection as secondary protection in the event of a failure.
-The area should be kept dry to aid the visual detection of loss of containment.
+The area should be kept dry to

-4.4.1.3.
 Batch Manufacturing Plants - Automated dosing

-Liquid enzymes may be added to a batch-mixing vessel.
+Liquid enzymes may be added to a batch-mixing vessel or directly into the process.
 Typically, batch-mixing vessels have a man way that can be opened either to observe the product, or to take samples for analysis.
 It is at this point that there is a risk of exposure to enzyme aerosol from the liquid enzyme.
 To avoid exposure the following should be in place:

-- The mixing vessel should be under the control of exhaust ventilation to achieve a recommended air velocity across (or into) the man way of > 1.0 m/s - Enzyme dosing and mixing should only take place with the man way in the closed position.
+- The mixing vessel should be under the control of exhaust ventilation to achieve a recommended air velocity across [or into] the man way of > 1.0 m/s - Enzyme dosing and mixing should only take place with the man way in the closed position.
 Ideally dosing and mixing equipment should be interlocked with the man way - Enzyme should be added tangentially, or down the side of the mixer wall to reduce the potential for generating aerosol from splash filling